Moe Berg: After World War II

 In 1951, Berg begged the CIA (which replaced the OSS) to send him to the recently founded nation of Israel.
 "A Jew must do this", he wrote in his notebook.
 The CIA rejected Berg's request.
 But in 1952 Berg was hired by the CIA to use his old contacts from World War II to gather information about the Soviet atomic bomb project.
 For the $10,000 plus expenses that Berg received, the CIA received nothing.
 The CIA officer who spoke with Berg when he returned from Europe said that he was "flaky".

 For the next 20 years, Berg had no real job.
 He lived off friends and relatives who put up with him because of his charisma.
 When they asked what he did for a living, he would reply by putting his finger to his lips, giving them the impression that he was still a spy.
 A lifelong bachelor, he lived with his brother Samuel for 17 years.
 According to Samuel, Berg became moody and snappish after the war, and did not seem to care for much in life besides his books.
 Samuel finally grew fed up with the arrangement and asked Moe to leave, even having eviction papers drawn up.
 Berg next moved in with his sister Ethel in Belleville, New Jersey, where he resided for the rest of his life.

 He received a handful of votes in Baseball Hall of Fame voting (four in 1958, and five in 1960).
 When he was criticized for "wasting" his intellectual talent on the sport he loved, Berg replied, "I'd rather be a ballplayer than a justice of the U.S. Supreme Court".

 Berg received many requests to write his memoirs, but turned them down.
 He almost began work on them in 1960, but he quit after the co-writer assigned to work with him confused him with Moe Howard of the Three Stooges.

 Death

 Berg died on May 29, 1972, at the age of 70, from injuries sustained in a fall at home.
 A nurse at the Belleville, New Jersey, hospital where he died recalled his final words as: "How did the Mets do today?"
 (They won.)
-By his request, his remains were cremated and spread over Mount Scopus in Jerusalem, Israel.
+By his request, his remains were cremated and spread over Mount Scopus in Jerusalem.